Gorleston-on-Sea: History

 In the Great Storm of 1987, Gorleston-on-Sea experienced the highest wind speed recorded in the UK on that day, which was 122 mph.

 The town is meticulously described in the novel Gorleston by Henry Sutton (Sceptre, 1995) and in Philip Leslie's novels The History of Us (Legend Press, 2009) and What Remains (December House, 2013).
 Both Sutton and Leslie employ the actual names of roads and retail outlets in their work.

+In 2018 a newly built Wetherspoons pub, The William Adams, opened on Gorleston High Street.
+William Adams made his first rescue at the age of 11 and went on to save some 140 lives in total.
+The decision to name the pub after this local hero was determined by a public vote.
+The building is on the old site of GT Motors, formerly the site of the town's Methodist chapel, dating from 1807.
 Gorleston-on-Sea's Pier Hotel and beach feature as a key location in Danny Boyle's 2019 film Yesterday.

+Administrative history

+Gorleston was an ancient parish in Suffolk.
+Southtown was brought within Great Yarmouth's borough boundaries in 1668, whilst remaining part of the parish of Gorleston.
+The rest of the parish was added to the constituency of Great Yarmouth in 1832 under the Parliamentary Boundaries Act 1832.
+Great Yarmouth's municipal borough boundaries were adjusted to match the constituency from 1 January 1836 under the Municipal Corporations Act 1835, since when Gorleston has been administered as part of Great Yarmouth.
+The borough of Great Yarmouth straddled Norfolk and Suffolk between 1668 and 1891, with the original town north of the River Yare being in Norfolk and Gorleston south of the Yare being in Suffolk.
+The borough was placed entirely in Norfolk in 1891, although as a county borough Great Yarmouth provided its own county-level services, independent from Norfolk County Council.

+Gorleston continued to form a civil parish within the borough of Great Yarmouth until 1974, although as an urban parish it had no separate parish council.
+In 1951 the parish had a population of 24,984.
+On 1 April 1974 the civil parish was abolished.

 Education

 There are a number of primary schools in the area serving Gorleston and the wider locality.
 Secondary schools include Cliff Park Ormiston Academy, Lynn Grove Academy and Ormiston Venture Academy.

 East Norfolk Sixth Form College is located in Gorleston.
 It is a major sixth form provider in Norfolk, attracting students from a wide area.

 East Anglian School for Deaf and Blind Children

 The East Anglian School for Deaf and Blind Children (for deaf children and for blind children) was established in Gorleston in 1912 and based there until it closed in 1985.
 During the Second World War the school was evacuated to Aberpergwm House in Glynneath, Wales.
 The headmaster's house in Gorleston was severely damaged by bombing in 1941.